New Westminster Bridge: History

-Although CNR typically accounted for 85% or more of annual traffic, Burlington Northern Railroad (successor to Great Northern Railway, predecessor of BNSF) performed train dispatching for the bridge through at least the mid-1970s, making final decisions from its Seattle, Washington office.
+Although CNR typically accounted for 85% or more of annual traffic, Burlington Northern Railroad (successor to Great Northern Railway, predecessor of BNSF) performed train dispatching for the bridge through at least the mid-1970s, making final decisions from its Seattle office in Washington, United States.

-In December 1991, CNR announced that it would be granted a deed of entrustment to the bridge from Public Works Canada, and that it would spend on bridge repairs.
-This entrustment agreement specified that the Canadian federal government would transfer operational and maintenance control, but not ownership, of the bridge to CNR.
+In December 1991, CNR announced that it would be granted a deed of entrustment to the bridge from Public Works Canada, and that it would spend $15 million on bridge repairs.
+This entrustment agreement specified that the federal government would transfer operational and maintenance control, but not ownership, of the bridge to CNR.
 The $15 million bridge rehabilitation would add 25 years to the usable life of the crossing.

 In 2004, CNR and Canadian Pacific Railway (CPR) began some coordinated operations in Greater Vancouver to address rail capacity issues caused by Canada's growing trade volumes with Asia.
 These new operations helped to reduce traffic pressures at the bridge.
-In January 2006, CNR entered an agreement with BNSF to gain operational, dispatching, and maintenance control of BNSF track from the bridge northward and westward to central Vancouver and the South Shore of the Burrard Inlet in exchange for CNR assets in Illinois and Tennessee, such as similar control of interlockers in Chicago, Illinois and Memphis, Tennessee and other trackage rights.
+In January 2006, CNR entered an agreement with BNSF to gain operational, dispatching, and maintenance control of BNSF track from the bridge northward and westward to central Vancouver and the South Shore of the Burrard Inlet in exchange for CNR assets in Illinois and Tennessee, such as similar control of interlockers in Chicago, Illinois, and Memphis, Tennessee, and other trackage rights.
 Because of this agreement, CNR gained contiguous control of its main line corridor from the North Shore of the Burrard Inlet, its Second Narrows Rail Bridge across Burrard Inlet, and Thornton Tunnel by connecting them through the BNSF track to the New Westminster Bridge and CNR's main line track south of the Fraser River.
 A week later, CNR used its greater control of the BNSF track to expand the scope of its coordinated rail operations with CPR throughout the Lower Mainland.
 By 2014, the implementation of coordinated rail operations was considered a success in preserving available rail capacity at the bridge, at least on a short-term (20-year) basis.

 The bridge is a heavily used single-track railway that supports only low train speeds and is swung open for marine traffic for a significant portion of each day.
 Because of this situation, studies have been conducted to relocate the northern terminus of Amtrak's Cascades passenger train service from Pacific Central Station in downtown Vancouver southeast by 13 mi to Surrey.
 The proposed new terminus at the Skytrain rapid transit system's Scott Road Station is about 3000 ft from the bridge.
-The location would allow additional round trips from Seattle, Washington to be added by avoiding the need to cross the Fraser River.
+The location would allow additional round trips from Seattle to be added by avoiding the need to cross the Fraser River.

 In the early 2020s, CNR completed seismic upgrades to the bridge.